KuraFire/v1.goinglovefirst.com/_posts/2020-05-17-so-much-can-change-in-a-day.md

 ---
 title: So Much Can Change In A Day
-tags: [30 Days Challenge, Of Stories, Of Storytelling, Day One]
+tags: [30 Days Challenge, Of Storytelling, Day One]
 excerpt: So Much Can Change In A Day.
 ---